Looking for new course ideas? Create online courses for these skills employers look for!

 Speaking of programming, cloud computing may be an area to consider.

 We recently read that for the HR tech industry, not even the biggest companies are looking at on-premise software anymore.
-Advances in cybersecurity (another great skill to create a course for!), and the low cost and ease of cloud-based systems means they have taken over the world.
+Advances in cybersecurity (another great skill to create a course for!), and the low cost and ease of cloud-based systems mean they have taken over the world.

 Companies need more than just their IT personnel to understand the cloud.
-CEO’s and top executives, as well as HR department managers and other IT-purchasing executives will need to have a basic understanding in order to vet vendors and oversee rollouts and training.
+CEOs and top executives, as well as HR department managers and other IT-purchasing executives, will need to have a basic understanding in order to vet vendors and oversee rollouts and training.

 9. Business intelligence and analytics

-With the rise of the data citizen, intense hype about creating data-driven organizations and data literate employees, data analytics and business intelligence skills have become in many ways THE top skill employers look for and hence that employees want to learn.
+With the rise of the data citizen, intense hype about creating data-driven organizations, and data literate employees, data analytics and business intelligence skills have become in many ways THE top skill employers look for and hence that employees want to learn.
 Analytics job roles have increased by double digits over the last few years and show no signs of slowing down.

 Many in the workforce and job seekers will want to upgrade their analytics and business intelligence skills in order to remain competitive and reskill for future promising roles.
-There’s literally no end in sight for the need for analytical skills.
+There’s literally no end in sight to the need for analytical skills.